Key messages to know

 “...let them gently encourage one another...”
 Rule of Benedict, Chapter 22

 The COVID-19 pandemic has upended life for all of us.
-In planning a safe return to campus for our students, staff and faculty, we look to these guiding principles as foundational to our work.
+In our continued planning for a safe campus for our students, staff and faculty, we look to these guiding principles as foundational to our work

 We will be guided by our rich Catholic Benedictine legacy and our core values.
 In all decisions we will strive to honor the inherent dignity of each member of our community, as created in the image and likeness of God.